tilanukwatta/open-py-security/README.md

-# open-py-security
+# trivyol-open-cam

-This is open source python library for home security using open source Raspberry Pi computer and accessories.
+This repository is for the Trivyol Open Cam project where people can use open source Raspberry pi SBC (single board computer) to uploaded photos to the Trivyol system.

 ## Installation and Setup